Boeing 747: Design

 The Boeing 747 is a large, wide-body (two-aisle) airliner with four wing-mounted engines.
 Its wings have a high sweep angle of 37.5° for a fast, efficient cruise speed of Mach 0.84 to 0.88, depending on the variant.
 The sweep also reduces the wingspan, allowing the 747 to use existing hangars.
-Its seating capacity is over 366 with a 3–4–3 seat arrangement (a cross section of three seats, an aisle, four seats, another aisle, and three seats) in economy class and a 2–3–2 layout in first class on the main deck.
+Its seating capacity is over 366 with a 3–4–3 seat arrangement (two aisles with three seats on each side and four seats in the middle) in economy class and a 2–3–2 layout in first class on the main deck.
 The upper deck has a 3–3 seat arrangement in economy class and a 2–2 layout in first class.

-Raised above the main deck, the cockpit creates a hump.
+Seated above the main deck, the cockpit creates a hump.
 This raised cockpit allows front loading of cargo on freight variants.
 The upper deck behind the cockpit provides space for a lounge and/or extra seating.
 The "stretched upper deck" became available as an alternative on the 747-100B variant and later as standard beginning on the 747-300.
-The upper deck was stretched more on the 747-8.
-The 747 cockpit roof section also has an escape hatch from which crew can exit during the events of an emergency if they cannot do so through the cabin.
+The upper deck was stretched further on the 747-8.
+The 747 cockpit roof section also has an escape hatch from which crew can exit during an emergency if they cannot do so through the cabin.

 The 747's maximum takeoff weight ranges from 735000 lb for the -100 to 970000 lb for the -8.
 Its range has increased from 5300 nmi on the -100 to 8000 nmi on the -8I.

-The 747 has redundant structures along with four redundant hydraulic systems and four main landing gears each with four wheels; these provide a good spread of support on the ground and safety in case of tire blow-outs.
+The 747 has redundant structures along with four redundant hydraulic systems and four main landing gears each with four wheels; these provide good support on the ground and safety in case of tire blow-outs.
 The main gear are redundant so that landing can be performed on two opposing landing gears if the others are not functioning properly.
 The 747 also has split control surfaces and was designed with sophisticated triple-slotted flaps that minimize landing speeds and allow the 747 to use standard-length runways.

 For transportation of spare engines, the 747 can accommodate a non-functioning fifth-pod engine under the aircraft's port wing between the inner functioning engine and the fuselage.
-The fifth engine mount point is also used by Virgin Orbit's LauncherOne program to carry an orbital-class rocket to cruise altitude where it is deployed.
+The fifth engine mount point was used by Virgin Orbit's LauncherOne program to carry an orbital-class rocket to cruise altitude where it was deployed.